KEINOS/Jupyter-PHP8/README.md

         http://a9b6b6cde2b3:8000/?token=2c7a9b0dce099eb8c2571072e51b0bce499143dab0aff271
      or http://127.0.0.1:8000/?token=2c7a9b0dce099eb8c2571072e51b0bce499143dab0aff271

-# In the case above the URL to access from your browser will be:
+# Then launch a browser and access to the container.
+In the case above the URL to access will be:
 #   http://localhost:8001/?token=2c7a9b0dce099eb8c2571072e51b0bce499143dab0aff271
 ```